O-Level Chemistry Paper 3 Planning Scenario Bank

 1 | How Planning is assessed

-- SEAB’s assessment objectives specify that Planning requires candidates to identify variables, outline procedures, describe data treatment, and address risks (SEAB 2026 syllabus, p.
-25).
+- SEAB’s assessment objectives specify that Planning requires candidates to identify variables, outline procedures, describe data treatment, and address risks (SEAB 2026 syllabus, PDF).

 - Planning scenarios often integrate content from multiple topics, so cross-referencing other guides (titration, kinetics, separation) strengthens responses.